 Scouts can learn about sports, crafts, science, trades, business, future careers and many other areas as they earn merit badges.
-Any Scout may earn a merit badge at any time.
-You don't need to have had rank advancement to be eligible.
+Any Scout may earn a merit badge at any time and need not have had any rank advancement to be eligible.

 Pick a Subject: Talk to your unit leader (Scoutmaster) about your interest in earning a merit badge.
 Read the requirements of the merit badges you think might interest you.